Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM

 \section{Conclusion}

-In this paper, we propose BBC-Net, an effective depth completion network specifically designed \xwjarxiv{for coupling} with the SLAM framework.
-BBC-Net improves the accuracy of depth completion by addressing the issue of imbalanced bases and adding an additional confidence output.
-By utilizing the multi-basis depths and confidence, we incorporate the weight of each base into the optimization of the SLAM framework.
+In this paper, we propose BBC-Net, an effective depth completion network specifically designed for coupling with the SLAM framework.
+By utilizing the predicted multi-basis depths and confidence, we incorporate the weights of bases into the optimization of the SLAM framework.
 We have designed multiple factors to optimize the weight of depth bases, which can be flexibly combined based on the actual scenario.
-Moreover, our method possesses exceptional portability, allowing seamless integration with a wide range of traditional SLAM systems.
-The experiment shows that our approach outperforms the state-of-the-art on multiple datasets.
 Additionally, our method demonstrates high efficiency, making it particularly suitable for real-time dense SLAM.
 We have also successfully adapted our method for mobile devices and verified its performance.
 The experiment shows that our approach outperforms the state-of-the-art both in accuracy and efficiency.